 Expect some big articles from all the playtesters and plenty of exciting new information soon.
 When this info does drop, we expect Riot to make additional announcements as well.
 Again, keep an eye on our site for all the latest coverage.

 Can I sign up for a beta?

 There is currently no way to sign up to play in a beta for the game.
-It’s still a way off yet, so expect a closed beta early next year and stay tuned for updates when it arrives.
+It’s still a little while off yet, so expect a closed beta within the next couple of months and stay tuned for updates when it arrives.

 What is Project A?

 Project A is a competitive, character-based first person shooter for PC.
 Going purely on the gameplay we’ve seen so far, it’s like Counter Strike and Overwatch’s lovechild.

 There’s a focus on “precise gunplay” and it’s set on a “near future earth”.
 It’s home to a hero roster, all with unique abilities.
 So far, we’ve seen a hero who can summon walls, which presumably, block projectiles.
 We’ve also seen a character who can dash and summon lethal knives to fling at her enemies.

 We are making Project A because we are passionate about tactical shooters.
 We believe there is so much to build on in the genre as well as several problems to fix.https://t.co/hwq6CqHLWynicolo (@niiicolo) October 16, 2019

 Time to kill is very low, meaning accuracy, map knowledge and teamplay will be key to victory.
 Unlike Overwatch’s game-changing abilities, Riot Games CEO Nicolo stresses that they’ll only “augment” gameplay, and players will still need to practice their aim as “shooting matters”.